annickboel/skills/VUE/VUE.md

 >  -  object
 > 6. Display the data in the app div

-> ## Step 2: Test the minimal app
+> ## Step 2: Define and use computed data

-> Using JUnit, write a test to verify the app is working as expected
+> 1. To handle a ecommerce cart, define the price of 3 products in the data section.
+> 2. Define a computed data called **totalAmount**.
+The function will compute total price for items in the cart
+> 3. Display the cart

 > ## Step 3: Install Maven 3.x
 >